hpc-carpentry/tuning_lammps/_episodes/02-hardware-performance.md

 <p align="center"><img src="../fig/02/task-data-parallelism.png" width="50%"/></p>

-* Process vs. Threads
+> #Process vs. Threads
+>

-Just imagine that you are doing some work with both of your hands.
+>Just imagine that you are doing some work with both of your hands.
 You are a process and your both hands are the threads.
 In a program, threads are separate points of execution and depending on the circumstances these two threads either can work synchronously or in asynchronous manner.
+{: callout}

 * Multithreading